VariantSync/DiffDetective-Demo/INSTALL.md

 The `build-jar.sh` script will automatically choose the build method depending on the available software (Nix or Docker, in that order).
 You might require elevated privileges to execute Docker commands (e.g., `sudo ./build-jar.sh` or adding the user to the `docker` or `wheel` group).
 See Docker's [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) for more information.
-Also, it is best to install required software (e.g., Nix, Docker, Maven) using your distro's package manager if it is available.
+Also, it is best to install required software (e.g., Nix, Docker) using your distro's package manager if it is available.

 Clone and navigate to this repository (the directory containing this `INSTALL.md`).
 Then, simply build the jar using the provided script: